Business Activity Monitoring (BAM) with Complex Business Event Processing (BEP/CEP)

 THEN THROWEVENT('alert', Region, Channels, sales.trend) END;

-The following rule shows how RME-RETE rules can be used in medical diagnosis;
+The following rule shows how RME-EP rules can be used in medical diagnosis;

 RULE 4: // GENETIC DIAGNOSIS;